Alejandro Jodorowsky: Psychomagic

 Jodorowsky spent almost a decade reconstructing the original form of the Tarot de Marseille.
 From this work he moved into more therapeutic work in three areas: psychomagic, psychogenealogy and initiatic massage.
 Psychomagic aims to heal psychological wounds suffered in life.
 This therapy is based on the belief that the performance of certain acts can directly act upon the unconscious mind, releasing it from a series of traumas, some of which practitioners of the therapy believe are passed down from generation to generation.
 Psychogenealogy includes the studying of the patient's personality and family tree in order to best address their specific sources.
 It is similar, in its phenomenological approach to genealogy, to the Constellations pioneered by Bert Hellinger.

 Jodorowsky has several books on his therapeutic methods, including Psicomagia: La trampa sagrada (Psychomagic: The Sacred Trap) and his autobiography, La danza de la realidad (The Dance of Reality), which he was filming as a feature-length film in March 2012.
-To date he has published more than 23 novels and philosophical treatises, along with dozens of articles and interviews.
+To date, he has published more than 23 novels and philosophical treatises, along with dozens of articles and interviews.
 His books are widely read in Spanish and French, but are for the most part unknown to English-speaking audiences.

 For a quarter of a century, Jodorowsky held classes and lectures for free, in cafés and universities all over the city of Paris.
-Typically, such courses or talks would begin on Wednesday evenings as tarot divination lessons, and would culminate in an hour long conference, also free, where at times hundreds of attendees would be treated to live demonstrations of a psychological "arbre généalogique" ("tree of genealogy") involving volunteers from the audience.
+Typically, such courses or talks would begin on Wednesday evenings as tarot divination lessons, and would culminate in an hour-long conference, also free, where at times hundreds of attendees would be treated to live demonstrations of a psychological "arbre généalogique" ("tree of genealogy") involving volunteers from the audience.
 In these conferences, Jodorowsky would pave the way to building a strong base of students of his philosophy, which deals with understanding the unconscious as the "over-self", composed of many generations of family relatives, living or deceased, acting on the psyche, well into adult lives, and causing compulsions.
 Of all his work, Jodorowsky considers these activities to be the most important of his life.
 Though such activities only take place in the insular world of Parisian cafés, he has devoted thousands of hours of his life to teaching and helping people "become more conscious," as he puts it.

 Since 2011 these talks have dwindled to once a month and take place at the Librairie Les Cent Ciels in Paris.

 His film Psychomagic, a Healing Art premiered in Lyon on 3 September 2019.
 It was then released on streaming services on 1 August 2020.

 Influences and impact

 He has cited the filmmaker Federico Fellini as his primary cinematic influence; other artistic influences included Jean-Luc Godard, Sergio Leone, Erich von Stroheim, Buster Keaton, George Gurdjieff, Antonin Artaud, and Luis Buñuel.
-He has been described as an influence on such figures as Marilyn Manson, David Lynch, Darren Aronofsky, Taika Waititi, Guillermo del Toro, Nicolas Winding Refn, Jan Kounen, Dennis Hopper, Eric Andre, and Kanye West.
+He has been described as an influence on such figures as Marilyn Manson, Darren Aronofsky, Taika Waititi, Guillermo del Toro, Nicolas Winding Refn, Jan Kounen, Dennis Hopper, Eric Andre, the musical duo Suicide, and Kanye West.